ga-wdi-lessons/js-higher-order-functions/readme.md

 }
 ```

-We can now write our original loop in one line using our helper methods:
+We can now write our original loop in one line using our helper methods...

 ```js
 forEach(wdiInstructors, printInstructorGreeting)